konkam/FeynmanKacParticleFilters.jl/README.md

 Implemented:
 - Bootstrap particle filter with adaptive resampling.
+- Forward Filtering Backward Smoothing (FFBS) algorithm
-- Two-filter particle smoother
+- Two-filter particle smoother (not ready yet)

 Potentially useful functions:
-- Evaluation of the transition density for the Cox-Ingersoll-Ross process
+- Evaluation of the transition density for the Cox-Ingersoll-Ross process (*based on the representation with the Bessel function*)
-- Random trajectory generation from the Cox-Ingersoll-Ross process
+- Random trajectory generation from the Cox-Ingersoll-Ross process (*based on the Gamma Poisson expansion of the transition density*)

 # Preliminary notions